-Want to know more about cultural production in East Asia or North America?
+Want to know more about performance art in China?
 Ever wonder what the Cubists were up to?

-Our first and second-year courses have no pre-requisites, so you can sample a wide variety of classes on such topics as the Italian renaissance, the enlightenment in Europe, impressionism and art nouveau, the arts of China and Japan, and the art and design of the twentieth and twenty-first centuries.
-We also have classes on the visual cultures of gender and sexuality, sustainable design, and the history of photography.
+Our first- and second-year courses have no pre-requisites, so you can explore a wide variety of subjects such as the Italian Renaissance, the European Enlightenment, impressionism and art nouveau, the arts of China and Japan, and art and design cultures of the twentieth and twenty-first centuries.
+We offer introductory classes on the visual cultures of gender and sexuality, sustainable design, and the history of photography.

-Third and fourth-year classes are run seminar style, engaging with specific themes, visual media, and practices of seeing art and design history.
-You will work closely with professors and fellow students to research questions that interest you and you will develop the oral presentation and written communication skills needed to present your ideas to the public.
+Third and fourth-year classes are run seminar-style, engaging with specific questions, themes, visual media, and practices of seeing.
+You will work closely with professors and fellow students to research paintings, sculptures, graphic designs, time-based arts, and visual objects that capture your imagination and you will develop the oral presentation and written communication skills needed to present your ideas to the public.

 Students who choose the BA (Honors) degree will spend their fourth year working one-on-one with a professor to develop a research project of mutual interest.
 There are also opportunities for internships, community engagement, and study abroad.

 Want to take your learning to the next step?
-Our graduate programs offer rigorous training toward the Masters and Doctoral degrees in the History of Art, Design and Visual Culture (HADVC).
+Our graduate programs offer rigorous training toward master's and doctoral degrees in the History of Art, Design, and Visual Culture.

-During the first year of study, students in the MA and PhD programs take seminars and begin to develop their thesis ideas in collaboration with a mentor.
-Masters students prepare a thesis proposal and work closely with their supervisor during the second year to research and write an original thesis on a topic of their choice.
+During the first year of graduate study, students in the MA and PhD programs take seminars and begin to develop their thesis ideas in collaboration with a mentor.
+Master's students prepare a thesis proposal and work closely with a supervisor during the second year to research and write an original thesis on a topic of their choice.
 The MA thesis is defended in an oral exam before the supervisor and two additional faculty members at the end of the program.